 Here, the law school's admissions policy specifies "'a commitment to racial and ethnic diversity with special reference to the inclusion of students from groups which have been historically discriminated against."
-Grutter, 288 F.3d at 737 (quoting the law school's written admissions policy).
+Grutter, 288 F.3d at 737 (quoting the law school written admissions policy).
 The Sixth Circuit found that the law school considers "the number of under-represented minority students, and ultimately seeks to enroll a meaningful number, or a 'critical mass,'" thereof.
 Id.
-But this somewhat more sophisticated semantic distinction is still beside the point.
+But this somewhat more sophisticated semantic distinction is similarly beside the point.
 It is a line drawn on the basis of race and ethnic status.
-The district court found that in pursuit of this commitment, the law school had granted preference to members of particular racial groups for more than 30 years.
+The district court found that inpursuit of this commitment, the law school had granted preference to members of particular racial groups for more than 30 years.
 Grutter, 137 F. Supp.
 2d at 839.

 Justice Powell found that if the school's purpose was to assure some specified percentage of a group merely because of its race, such preferential purpose was facially invalid as discrimination for its own sake.
 Bakke, 438 U.S. at 307.
 Here, Allan Stillwagon, the law school's former director of admissions, testified that the school had a special admissions policy including a "'goal' or 'target' whereby 10-12% of the students of each entering class should be Black, Chicano, Native American, and mainland Puerto Rican."
 Grutter, 137 F. Supp.
 2d at 830-31.
 Stillwagon testified that he had no discretion to disregard this policy and that this "goal" was flexible only to the extent that the number of minority admittees could deviate by three or four students on either side of the "goal."
 Id. at 831.
-Indeed, as noted in Judge Boggs' dissent, between 1995 and 1998, the law school enrolled between 44 and 47 members of the preferred minorities each year for a percentage varying from 13.5-13.7% of the entering class.
+Indeed, as noted in Judge Boggs' dissent, between 1995 and 1998, the last four years for which data was available, the law school enrolled between 44 and 47 members of the preferred minorities each year for a percentage varying from 13.5 to 13.7 percent of the entering class.
 Grutter, 288 F.3d at 801.
 This relative inflexibility demonstrates that the "goal" was in fact a quota, contrary to Justice Powell's direction.

 Stillwagon further testified that the 10-12% "goal" could be achieved only through the special admissions program because of the "considerable differences' in academic credentials between the minority and non-minority applicants."
 Grutter, 137 F. Supp.
 2d at 831.
-Professor Richard Lempert, the law school professor who chaired the faculty Admissions Committee that drafted the 1992 Admissions Policy, testified that the policy at one point sought a preferred minority admissions ratio of 11-17% but that these figures were omitted from the final version of the policy because the percentages were too rigid and could be misconstrued as a quota.
-Id. at 835.

-Professor Lempert testified that the law school's racepreference policy was not intended as a remedy but to bring to the school a perspective different from members of groups which have not been discriminated against.
+Professor Richard Lempert, the law school professor who chaired the faculty Admissions Committee that drafted the 1992 Admissions Policy, testified that the law school's race-preference policy was not intended as a remedy but to bring to the school a different perspective from that of members of groups which have not been discriminated against.
 Id.
 Justice Powell did find that the interest of diversity is a compelling interest, but in the same sentence raised the question whether the school's racial classification was necessary to promote that interest.
 Bakke, 438 U.S. at 314-15.
 He cautioned: